UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

 - Round end: kill all the items around this entity

-- On reroll: Reduce all prices by 1

 - End of round: Multiply shop prices by -1.
 Then, destroy this item.

 - Gear: When rotated, rotate all touching items.